projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 Maximum radius given as a percentage of area considered for occlusion to the whole screen (e.g *0.33* means the sampled area will never exceed third of the screen).
 Use this to avoid performance drops when object passes the view close to the camera.

 **Distance Falloff**
-This gradually decreases occlusion effect behind certain distance.
+This gradually decreases occlusion effect after a certain distance.
 For example you want to make objects close to camera even more pronounced or don't want occlusion on your background objects.

 - *Off*: VAO does not change based on distance.
 - *Absolute*: Point of the start of the falloff is given as an absolute value - similar to camera's far clipping plane.